root-project/web/manual/graphics/index.md

 _**Example**_

 A sub-pad is to be built into the active pad (pointed by `gPad`).
-First, the sub-pad is build the the TPad [TPad](https://root.cern.ch/doc/master/classTPad.html) constructor.
+First, the sub-pad is build the {% include ref class="TPad" %} constructor.

 {% highlight C++ %}
 root[] spad1 = new TPad("spad1","The first subpad",.1,.1,.5,.5)